lucasbarcellos-dh/partner-assistant-demo/README.md

 # Partner Assistant Demo
-This is a demo of an AI assistant for the Partner Portal using OpenAI's [Responses API](https://platform.openai.com/docs/api-reference/responses).
-This project's goal is to help us quickly explore and iterate on AI assistance ideas and design the experience in a live environment with realistic data.
+This is an AI assistant demo for the Partner Portal using OpenAI's [Responses API](https://platform.openai.com/docs/api-reference/responses).
+The project's goal is to help us quickly explore and iterate on AI assistance ideas and design a smart assistant experience in a live environment with realistic data.

 ## Try it out
 https://partner-assistant-demo.onrender.com

 ## Project Structure
-- **Frontend:** `/src` — React app (Create React App)
+- **Frontend:** `/src` — React app
 - **Backend/API:** `/api` — Node.js Express server (OpenAI integration)
 - **File Search Sources:** `/api/files/` — Markdown files used for vector search
-- **System Prompt:** `/api/static-prompt.js` — The prompt that defines the assistant's behavior
+- **System Prompt:** `/api/static-prompt.js` — Prompt that defines the assistant's behavior